rkalaniNV/Automodel/README.md

 ---

-## ✨ What is NeMo AutoModel?

-**NeMo AutoModel** is an NVIDIA-developed library that delivers a high-performance, easy-to-use solution for fine-tuning and pretraining large language models (LLMs) and vision-language models (VLMs) directly from the Hugging Face Hub.
-It provides true **Day-0 compatibility** with any Hugging Face model, so you can start using models immediately without conversion or setup delays.

-Start fine-tuning models instantly, scale effortlessly with PyTorch-native data/model parallelism, optimized custom kernels, and memory-efficient recipes-all while preserving the original checkpoint format for seamless use across the Hugging Face ecosystem.
+NeMo Framework is NVIDIA's GPU accelerated, end-to-end training framework for large language models (LLMs), multi-modal models and speech models.
+It enables seamless scaling of training (both pretraining and post-training) workloads from single GPU to thousand-node clusters for both 🤗Hugging Face/PyTorch and Megatron models.
+It includes a suite of libraries and recipe collections to help users train models from end to end.
+The **AutoModel library ("NeMo AutoModel")** provides GPU-accelerated PyTorch training for 🤗Hugging Face models on **Day-0**.
+Users can start training and fine-tuning models instantly without conversion delays, scale effortlessly with PyTorch-native parallelisms, optimized custom kernels, and memory-efficient recipes-all while preserving the original checkpoint format for seamless use across the Hugging Face ecosystem.

 > ⚠️ Note: NeMo AutoModel is under active development.
 New features, improvements, and documentation updates are released regularly.
 We are working toward a stable release, so expect the interface to solidify over time.
 Your feedback and contributions are welcome, and we encourage you to follow along as new updates roll out.